esphome/esphome-docs/guides/getting_started_hassio.rst

 Installing ESPHome Device Compiler
 ----------------------------------

-The ESPHome Device Compiler can be installed as a Home Assistant add-on, which you can find in the add-on store in the Supervisor panel.
-Open it using the following button then click on INSTALL:

-If you do not have the official ESPHome add-on repository added you can add with this button:
+To install the ESPHome Device Compiler in Home Assistant, click the following button to open the ESPHome add-on page and hit the INSTALL button:

 .. raw:: html